bateman/python_pyenv_poetry_template/README.md

- info                  Show development environment info System clean                 Clean the project - removes all cache dirs and stamp files reset                 Reset the project - cleans plus removes the virtual enviroment python                Check if python is installed - install it if not virtualenv            Check if virtualenv exists and activate it - create it if not update                Update Poetry
+ info                  Show development environment info System clean                 Clean the project - removes all cache dirs and stamp files reset                 Reset the project - cleans plus removes the virtual environment python                Check if Python is installed - install it if not virtualenv            Check if virtualenv exists and activate it - create it if not update                Update Poetry
 Project